The 4 Most Common Call Tracking Concerns

 We’re on the phone with marketers interested in call tracking literally all day.

 But…they also occasionally have concerns.
-These are the most common conerns we hear before someone buys call tracking.
+These are the most common call tracking concerns we hear before someone buys call tracking.

 We hear this concern from small businesses a lot.
-They’ve had the same number for years and they don’t want to change it.
-What if people have it in their phones?
+They’ve had the same number for years, and they don’t want to change it.
+What if people have it their phone number saved in their contacts?
 What if they remember our number and just dial it from memory?

-These are legitimate concerns.
+These are legitimate call tracking concerns.
 Here’s how we address them:

 – No one remembers any phone numbers anymore.
 A study in the New York Times found that, in this day of cell phones, most people can’t even remember their spouse’s phone number anymore.
 They don’t remember your business phone number.
 Sorry.

 – People will call whatever number shows up when they conduct a Google search.
 They don’t care if the number hasn’t been on your website before.
 No one cares.
-They will call whatever phone number appears on the computer screen.
+They will call whatever phone number appears on their smartphones.
+Read more about click to call.

 Not so fast my friend.